zxk688/SFDR/README.md

 ### Feature Extraction and Processing

-Detailed feature extraction and processing are introduced in detail in the ***Implementation Details*** section of the paper, which you can read from the paper.
+Detailed feature extraction and processing are introduced in the ***Implementation Details*** section of the paper.

 - CLIP Feature Extraction and Embedding: `process_features/CLIP_feat_extract.py`